 The distance was closing fast.
 Iona kept trying.
 Sleep, rest, slumber.
 It was practically on top of her now, almost blocking out the sun.
 It took its time raising its axe, as if savouring the moment.
 Sleep, rest, SLEEP!
 GO TO SLEEP!
 Iona brought her arms to her face.
 She closed her eyes and screamed.

 Iona opened her eyes to find herself still standing in the forest, still alive.
-She was standing in the shade, swamped in the shadow of beast’s shadow.
+She was standing in the shade, swamped in the beast’s shadow.
 It just stood there, again like a statue, silent and unmoving.
 Then the axe dropped from its grip, and it toppled backward with a thud that almost shook the forest.
 Iona stared at the creature, eye closed like it was sleeping.

 She could hardly believe it.
 It worked.
 It happened exactly as Sahel had shown her.
 There was no question.
 Excitement rushed through her in torrents.
 She felt like she could jump up and down in joy.
 Never before had she felt so powerful, yet another test conquered.
 There was nothing this forest could throw at her that she couldn’t overcome.
 She was destined to find success and join the arcanists of legend.
 They were all wrong: Sahel, Boltan, and Lorsek.
 They were real, and she’d taken another step toward becoming one of them.
 Iona threw up her arms and cheered for the whole galaxy to hear.
 Then she looked to the trees and realized that her excitement had come far too soon.